cinnData/PythonBootcamp/[PY-03] Defining functions in Python.md

 Out[7]: 17
 ```

-The syntax is `fname(args)`.
+The syntax is `func(args)`.
 But strings have also many methods.
 For instance, to replace all the occurrences of a substring by a new string (the *Replace* function of Word, with option *Replace All*), we use the method `.replace()`.
 Let us see an example.

 ```
 In [8]: 'Bruce Sprinsgteen'.replace('Bruce', 'The Boss')
 Out[8]: 'The Boss Sprinsgteen'
 ```

-The syntax is `object.mname(args)`.
+The syntax is `object.meth(args)`.
 Another example: to convert all the cased characters to lowercase, we use the method `.lower()`.

 ```
 In [9]: 'Bruce Sprinsgteen'.lower()